 - 90% or restaurant managers started in entry-level positions

 What you need to know about opening a restaurant

 Despite labor shortages and inflation affecting restaurant owners and patrons, food experiences keep Americans returning to brick-and-mortar dining.
 Today’s restaurant consumer is looking for something new — something they can’t get at home — when they leave their house at mealtime.

 Inflation has increased food costs with full-service menu prices rising year-over-year.
 And supply chain disruptions have meant that substitutions are the order of the day — 81% of restaurants have changed menus due to supply delays or shortages4.

 Addressing these challenges head-on can help you succeed in following your dream.
-Here are our seven steps to help it a reality.
+Here are our eight steps to help it a reality.

 1. Carve out your niche

-To stand out in the competitive restaurant market, focus on creating a niche unique to the area where you live.
+Focus on creating a niche unique to the area where you live to stand out in the competitive restaurant market.

 Narrowing down your concept and focusing on a niche allows you to be the expert and fine-tune the service you offer.